-Wilson doesn’t quite have the elite top-end speed to win foot races outright, but he has enough to elongate the field and extend short passes.
-He was particularly dangerous on drag routes and mesh routes in 2020.
-He sneaks below other route concepts and into the middle of the field, where he could then use his speed and jittery running style to tack on extra yards.
+Wilson doesn’t always play to his 4.38 40-yard dash, but he has more than enough speed to elongate the field and extend short passes.
+He was particularly dangerous on drag routes and mesh routes in 2020, and he remained a great threat in 2021.
+He sneaks below other route concepts and into the middle of the field, where he can then use his burst and jittery running style to tack on extra yards.

-There isn’t as much contact balance or density with Wilson, but his brand of mobility gives him plenty to work with as a runner.
-Moreover, Wilson’s solid run-after-catch ability helps increase his overall versatility.
-He has flexibility between the boundary and the slot, and he was also used quite a bit in motion last season.
+Wilson has underrated contact balance for his size, but his twitchy, slippery brand of mobility is what truly gives him value as a runner.
+Moreover, Wilson’s high-level run-after-catch ability helps increase his overall versatility.
+He can move between the boundary and the slot, and he’s been used in motion quite a bit over his career.

 Areas for improvement

 Overall, Wilson’s NFL Draft scouting report has fairly few blemishes.
 Heading into 2020, the Ohio State WR has a lot of appeal as a prospect.
 Having said that, no prospect is perfect, and that statement rings true for Wilson as well.

 Among other things, Wilson can round off his routes on occasion, and he still has a notable amount of wasted motion.
 He can be more refined as a route runner in the future.
 The Ohio State WR is also prone to focus drops when he anticipates contact.
 Interestingly enough, this happens most often in the short range, where Wilson might feel more vulnerable to looming defensive backs.
 It also happens to Wilson when trying to corral sideline catches at times.